Brunor

 Brunor, Breunor, Branor or Brunoro are various forms of a name given to several different characters in the works of the Tristan tradition of Arthurian legend.
-They include Knight of the Round Table known as Brunor/Breunor le Noir (the Black), as well as his father and others, among them another former knight of Uther's old Round Table and the father of Galehaut.
+They include the Knight of the Round Table known as Brunor/Breunor le Noir (French for "the Black") and his own father by the same name, as well as a few others.

-Brunor le Noir
+Brunor le Noir (Ill-Fitting Coat)

-Sir Brunor le Noir (/ˈbruːnor lə nojr/ or /ˈbʁœ̃nɔʁ lə nwaʁ/) (also spelled Breunor) is a young knight nicknamed La Cot[t]e Mal[e] Tail[l]e[e] (Modern La Cote Mal Taillée = "the badly cut coat") by Sir Kay after his arrival in his murdered father's mangled armour and surcoat at King Arthur's court.
+Brunor le Noir (/ˈbruːnor lə nojr/ or /ˈbʁœ̃nɔʁ lə nwaʁ/) (alternatively Breunor, Brunoro lo Nero) is a young knight nicknamed La Cot[t]e Mal[e] Tail[l]e[e] (Modern La Cote Mal Taillée = "the badly cut coat") by Kay after his arrival in his murdered father's mangled armour and surcoat at King Arthur's court.
 He should not be confused with his father, also named Brunor the Black but better known as The Good Knight Without Fear.

 Brunor's adventures first appear embedded in the Prose Tristan.
 They were then expanded Thomas Malory's compilation Le Morte d'Arthur and in the Italian romance La Tavola Ritonda.
-Brunor lacks skill in jousting, but is near-invincible on foot.
-His elder brother is always Sir Dinadan.
-His another brother appearing in only some versions is Sir Daniel, who in the Tavola Ritonda is slain by Sir Lancelot, making Lancelot Brunor's sworn enemy until the two make an uneasy truce after fighting to a draw.
-He eventually marries his lady who, like Gareth's Lynette, starts by mocking him as he goes on a long chivalric quest with her and their on-and-off companions.
-Brunor's story contained in the episode "Chevalier a la cotte mal taille" of the 14th-century Italian so-called Prose Yvain tells of some of his further adventures as he single-handedly rescues Gaheriet and then participates in the rescue of Yvain.
+Brunor lacks skill in jousting, but is near-invincible on foot (in one instance in the Tavola, for example, defeating Lamorak before being defeated by Tristan).
+His elder brother is always Dinadan.
+Another brother appearing in only some versions is Daniel, who in the Tavola is slain by Lancelot, making Lancelot Brunor's sworn enemy until the two make an uneasy truce after fighting to a draw.
+Brunor eventually marries his lady who, like Gareth's Lynette, starts by mocking him as he goes on a long chivalric quest with her and their on-and-off companions.

+Brunor has some further adventures in the Prose Tristan as a companion of Tristan, including once managing to win against Lancelot (on a technicality) while disguised as Tristan.
+He serves as a double of Tristan, with some of the same talents and hobbies (such as composing lais) but is unloved by Iseult after he too falls in love with her.
+Brunor's story contained in the episode "Chevalier a la cotte mal taille" of the 14th-century Prose Yvain tells of some of his further adventures as he single-handedly rescues Gaheriet and then participates in the rescue of Yvain.